bombchus/z64-music-wiki/docs/basic/categories.md

 ??? tip "Recommendation"
     It is recommended not to use quotation marks in a sequence name as it will make it harder for people creating a cosmetic plandomizer file.

 The second line of the META file is the audiobank the sequence uses.
 For example, if using audiobank `0x03`, then the second line will be `0x03`.
-However, if using a custom audiobank, then a `-` must be used instead.
+However, if using a custom audiobank, then a hyphen (`-`) must be used instead.

 The fourth line of the META file is the locations the sequence will appear in, known as "music groups".
 This will be explained in greater detail below.

 The fifth and subsequent lines of the META file is for extra data, such as `.zsound` files.
 These lines are for when a sampled instrument, drum, or sound effect is being used.
 If a sampled instruments, drums, or sound effects is not being used, the META file ends at the fourth line.
+The data groups on the fifth line are separated using colons (`:`) (e.g., `ZSOUND:filename.zsound:########`).

+!!! warning
+    Do not end files with a new line character (`\n`).
+This can cause potential parsing issues for the *Ocarina of Time Randomizer*.
+It can also cause end-users to encounter errors during seed generation.

 #### Music Groups
 Music groups determine where a sequence will play in-game.
 This information is specified in the META file.
 A META file can include a set of named music groups with varying specificity.
 These named music groups should be in a comma-separated list.
 They are listed below, with an online music groups tool available [here](https://thesounddefense.github.io/musicgroups/ "Darunia's Joy Music Groups Tool